scspl-vasuviradiya/vvc/FIX-OTHER-PC.md

 - Launcher starts Node.js but crashes when trying to install `http-server`
 - Node.js `http-server` can only serve static files (no PHP endpoints)
 - Collections won't save and images won't upload
+- IIS conflicts on port 8080 (now using port 8888)

 ## ✅ **Solution - Files Added:**